This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Fire Wave Valley of Fire is a nice place to sit and contemplate awhile and let the kids run and play.
+Fire Wave Valley of Fire is a nice place to sit and contemplate while and let the kids run and play.

 Don’t pass over the section across from the beginning of the trailhead just off the parking lot.
-This area is also pretty filed with interesting rock formations and colors.
+This area is also pretty filled with interesting rock formations and colors.